Grandfather Mountain Highland Games!

 Personally, I have been obsessed with Scotland (most especially the Highlands) since I read my first historical romance novel in my teen years.
 (I recommend Jude Deveraux and Julie Garwood if you need some reading material.)
 I’ve read about it, dreamed about it, and it’s at the top of my list of places I want to visit.
 Then Outlander came along.
 Oh my.
 Sadly, I’ve heard that there are no real Jamie Fraser-like men out there, but my husband probably wouldn’t appreciate that anyway!
 (I also highly recommend the Outlander books by Diana Gabaldon and what I’ve seen of the television series doesn’t disappoint either.)

-My daughter has yet to read the Outlander books and I am definitely not ready to let her watch the series.
-It is not exactly child appropriate!
-(Some would argue that a 15-year-old is hardly a child, but she’s mine.
-My house.
-My rules!)
+My daughter has yet to read the Outlander books or finish the series.
+It is not exactly child appropriate, so I opted to wait until she was an adult to watch it with her or recommend the books.
+Honestly, she said I’ve told her so much about what happens in both that she’s not sure she even needs to finish them.
+Oops!
 However, Brave is still one of her favorite movies and Merida is probably her favorite Disney princess.
 She is much like Merida in that she is quite confident and not boy-crazy.
 She also does a great Scottish accent (second only to her Australian) and when she’s not calling me “mam,” it’s “muther” with a burr.

-Since we won’t be making it on a long family vacation this summer, we decided to take a trip to the Highland Games on Grandfather Mountain.
+Some years, taking a long summer vacation isn’t a possibility so we take short trips here and there.
+The Highland Games on Grandfather Mountain was one such trip.
 If you have never been there, it needs to go on your list immediately.
 Such a gorgeous place!!

 The actual Grandfather Mountain Highland Games go from Thursday to Sunday with various events like the caber toss, sheaf toss, track and field competitions, dance competition, Piping, Drumming, sheep herding, bike race, marathon run (up the mountain…shew!), wrestling, fiddling, harp competition, and Gaelic lessons.